-Extraordinary Degrees may be awarded to students who are unable to complete a college degree due to extraordinary circumstances (e.g., permanently physically or cognitively incapacitated during their course of study, or deceased but not yet in their final year).
-Awarding of an Extraordinary Degree recognizes achievement of the student while at UWL and acknowledges the extraordinary circumstance to the university, family and friends, and extends to them the opportunity to share in the success of the student.
+Extraordinary Degrees may be awarded to students who are unable to complete a college degree due to extraordinary circumstances (e.g., permanently physically or cognitively incapacitated during their course of study).
+Awarding of an Extraordinary Degree recognizes the contribution of the student while at UWL and acknowledges the extraordinary circumstance to the university community, family and friends, and extends to them the opportunity to share in the success of the student.